farmera/sare_grant/study_results_balloons.md

 #### JPEG versus RAW Format

-In addition to challenges imposed by weather are those associated with the type of camera used.
+In addition to challenges imposed by weather the choice of camera may call into question the veracity of results.
 Among these is the choice of image format.
 A common default for consumer cameras is to record images in the JPEG (Joint Photographic Experts Group) format.
 A
 JPEG has processing built in at the time of capture, to adjust contrast, reduce noise or brighten and sharpen the image before rendering it to a file.
 These processing steps are intended